-Prof. Nozoe (1902-1996) opened the research field of non-benzenoid aromatic compounds, which are now ubiquitous in organic chemistry.
+Prof. Nozoe (1902-1996) founded the research field of non-benzenoid aromatic compounds.

-Photo courtesy: Tohoku Univ.
+Photo credit: Tohoku Univ.

-Lineariifolianone is a natural product with a unique structure, which was isolated from Inula linariifolia.
+Lineariifolianone is a natural product which was isolated from Inula linariifolia.
 From valencene (1), a one-step conversion yields 2, before a three-step conversion via 3 yields ketone 4.
 Eremophilene (5) is converted into 6 by performing the same four-step conversion.